NatWest SE100: Criteria and FAQ

 What are the timelines for this year's SE100?

-- The judges will select six winners – one per category – out of the Top 100 in June 2021.
+- The judges will select seven winners – one per category – out of the Top 100 in June/July 2023.
 Their judgement is binding.

 Why should social enterprises enter?

 Those listed on the SE100 will benefit from:

 - Recognition as one of the UK's top social enterprises – joining a prestigious cohort of the country's most pioneering social businesses from the past eleven years